 - A Salad doesn’t have to be $15.
 It turns out that a lot of that high price point comes down to costs that are passed down to customers.
 An average Sweetgreen restaurant costs $2.4M to build and runs up a $600K/yr bill for on-site labor.
 That all gets passed on to customers so that a $15 salad bowl has only about $3 worth of ingredients in it, but also $3 of restaurant labor and $9 to cover things like rent and profit margin.
 A new generation of robotics-assisted D2C Delivery virtual brands are bringing the cost of that meal sub $5.

-Physical goods industries, such as the food business, are generally slower to implement new consumer-oriented technologies relative to other sectors – it’s a huge market and in 2021, there is the right combo of technical innovation and external forces driving disruption of legacy models.
-For this reason, I believe foodtech represents a large and growing market opportunity.
+Physical goods industries, such as the food business, are generally slower to implement new consumer-oriented technologies relative to other sectors – it’s a huge market and in 2021, there is the right combo of technical innovation and external forces driving the disruption of legacy models.
+For this reason, I believe food tech represents a large and growing market opportunity.

 The space is still nascent, but this is meant to serve as a framework for evaluating new opportunities that arise when these companies do start to solidify.
-For founders creating companies in the foodtech space, I know both the Norwest team and I would love to chat!
-Feel free to drop me an email at email@example.com or Kathryn Weinmann at Norwest (firstname.lastname@example.org).
+For founders creating companies in the food tech space, we would love to chat!
+Feel free to drop us an email at firstname.lastname@example.org or at email@example.com.